Next: Collisions and Kinetic Energy

 which gives

-= - and so,
+= -

-( + )t = m1v1f - m1v1i + m2v2f - m2v2i = 0
+( + ) t = m1v1f - m1v1i + m2v2f - m2v2i = 0

 |